FusionAuth/fusionauth-example-gaming-device-grant/README.md

 This codebase is built on top of the FusionAuth's main Device Authorization Grant flow example.
 You can find the original example on the [FusionAuth GitHub repository](https://github.com/FusionAuth/fusionauth-example-device-grant).

-Read the full article walking you through the Device Authorization grant and how it can help your users log in to your game.
+Read the full article walking you through the Device Authorization Grant and how it can help your users log in to your application.

 ## For Demo Purposes